Excel - Demystifying Pivot Tables

 - Use Pivot Tables to create monthly summary reports

-- Convert a Pivot Table into a visualisation
+- Convert a Pivot Table into a visualization

 - Use cases: Why and when you should use a Pivot Table